mthomps4/eas-testing/docs/02-building-your-first-app.md

 As you would expect it. `store` is meant to get our app ready for the AppStores.
 To start we need to make an `internal` build in Expo.

+- Ensure expo-cli and eas-cli are installed from the previous steps.
 - Ensure you are logged into eas w/ `eas whoami`
 - From our "hello world" app run `eas build:configure` - this will output `eas.json` and update our `app.json` file.